Hielko/dsndToolBoxes/README.md

-Project for reading the 2box .dsnd files and extract the samples from it, and generating .dsnd from samples.
+Project for reading the 2box/drumit 3 or 5 .dsnd files and extract the samples from it, and generating .dsnd from samples.

 **Generate dsnd files:**